 Sometimes your grief is aggravated by people who, in spite of coming from a sincere place of wanting to support, are not really helping.
 They say things that are not supposed to be told to a grieving person, when really they are just trying to help in their wrong, awkward way.
 When we are supporting someone who is grieving, we just need to understand that they are clouded with emotions and can sometimes act irrational.

-Sharing Solace was officially launched May 19, 2018, on the 8th birthday of Crystal Webster’s daughter Madelyn Elizabeth who died in her arms after 8 beautiful hours of giving birth to her.
-In this episode, Crystal said that the idea of Sharing Solace was from Madelyn and she felt that she was ready to begin to heal and help others do the same.
+Sharing Solace was officially launched May 19, 2018, on the 8th birthday of Crystal Webster’s daughter Madelyn Elizabeth, who died in her arms just after 8 beautiful hours of giving birth to her.
+In this episode of the Glam Reaper Podcast, Crystal tells Jennifer that the idea of Sharing Solace was from Madelyn, at a time when she felt that she was ready to begin to heal and help others do the same.

 LITTLE NUGGETS OF GOLD:

-Crystal’s painful journey started in 2010.
+- Crystal’s painful journey of loss

-The flagship locket set from Sharing Solace and their mission for people in grief.
+- The flagship locket set from Sharing Solace and their mission for people in grief

-Jennifer’s experience every time she attends the Professional Women's Conference by NFDA (National Funeral Directors Association).
+- Jennifer’s experience every time she attends the Professional Women's Conference by NFDA (National Funeral Directors Association)